pomdtr/sunbeam/docs/developer-guide/shell.md

 exit 1
 ```

-Here we define a single command named `search-docsets`, with a `view` mode.
+Here we define a single command named `search-docsets`, with a mode set to `list`.

 We can run our script to see the generated manifest: